-While it’d be possible to look at Figure 9.6 and make some clusters visually, you should be careful in doing so.
-MDS reduces (approximates) a multidimensional object into 2-dimensions so there will be some perspective and detail lost.
-Figure 9.6 can serve as a visual to some talking points or better yet, a point from which to jump into more analysis.
+Although it’s possible to look at Figure 9-6 and make some clusters visually, you should be careful in doing so.
+MDS reduces (approximates) a multidimensional object into two dimensions so there will be some perspective and detail lost.
+Figure 9-6 can serve as a visual to some talking points or, better yet, a point from which to jump into more analysis.

-So let’s keep going and let’s apply some hierarchical clustering on this data and derive the clusters mathematically.
-We can just simply feed the idist distance matrix right into the hclust command and plot it.
-To make the labels on the plot easy to look at, you should relabel the rows of in the original industry matrix and re-run the dist() command to recreate the idist object with readable labels.
+So let’s keep going with this data and apply some hierarchical clustering on this data to derive the clusters mathematically.
+You can simply feed the idist distance matrix right into the hclust command and plot it.
+To make the labels on the plot user friendly, you should relabel the rows of the original industry matrix and rerun the dist() command to recreate the idist object with readable labels:

+Listing 9-13

+# requires object : imat (9-9), txt.label (9-11)

-# go back and relabel imat with txt.label
+# go back and relabel imat

-# (both created above)

 rownames(imat) <- txt.label

 # rerun idist

 idist <- dist(imat, 'canberra')

 # hclust couldn't be easier

 hc <- hclust(idist) # , method="complete")

 plot(hc)

-Figure 9.7 Hierarchical clustering on victim industries [FILENAME 793725c06f007]
+Figure 9-7: Hierarchical clustering on victim industries [793725 c09f007.eps]

-Using Figure 9.7 we can see how things are split off into clusters but we can also see when.
-The end result is that they are all “clustered” into their own group since each is unique.
-Now you can use a command called cutree() to cut that hierarchical tree down into how many clusters you think would be appropriate.
-You can try whatever you’d like, but we’ll demonstrate showing 5 clusters.
-Since you are subjectively choosing where to cut the tree, you cannot use this approach to say, “see there are clearly 5 clusters here” (or how many you choose).
-But what we can say is “if the hierarchical cluster is cut at 5, these are clusters it produces.”
+From Figure 9-7, you can see how and when things are split off into clusters.
+The end result is that they are all “clustered” into their own groups since each is unique.
+Now you can use the cutree() command to cut the hierarchical tree down into an appropriate number of clusters.
+You can try whatever number you like, but this example shows six clusters.
+Since you are subjectively choosing where to cut the tree, you cannot use this approach to prove there are six clusters here (or however many you choose).
+But what you can say is that, if the hierarchical cluster is cut at six, these are clusters it produces.
 Of course, many people won’t have a clue what you’re talking about, but at least now you do.

+[[Author: Various edits above okay?
+Kezia]]

+[AR: yes, thanks ]

 When you run the cutree() command, it will take in the output from the hclust() command and the number of clusters to cut it off at.
-It will return a vector of the numbered cluster each industry is assigned.
-You would like to use that vector to assign a unique fill color per cluster so the plot will visually be clustered by color.
-You’ll do this by converting the cuttree() command to a factor and then adding it to the indf object we created above and plot it again with the colors.# we can now cut off the heirarchical clustering at some level
+It will return a vector of the numbered clusters that each industry is assigned.
+You can then use that vector to assign a unique fill color per cluster so the plot will visually be clustered by color.
+You do this by converting the cuttree() command to a factor and then adding it to the indf object created above.
+Then plot it again with the colors, as shown in Figure 9-8.

+Listing 9-14

+# requires package : ggplot2

+# requires object : indf (9-12), hc (9-13)

+# we can now cut off the heirarchical clustering at some level

 # and use those levels to color the MDS plot

-indf$cluster <- as.factor(cutree(hc, 5))
+indf$cluster <- as.factor(cutree(hc, 6))

 gg <- ggplot(indf, aes(x, y, label=label, size=size, fill=cluster))

 gg <- gg + scale_size(trans="log2", range=c(10,30), guide=F)

-gg <- gg + geom_point(color="black", shape=21)
+gg <- gg + geom_point(color="gray80", shape=21)

+gg <- gg + scale_fill_brewer(palette="Set2")

-gg <- gg + xlim(range(df$x)*1.04) # expand x scale
+gg <- gg + xlim(range(indf$x)*1.06) # expand x scale

 gg <- gg + geom_text(size=4)

 gg <- gg + theme(panel.grid = element_blank(),

 panel.border = element_blank(),

 panel.background = element_blank(),

 axis.text = element_blank(),

 axis.title = element_blank(),

 legend.position="none",

 axis.ticks = element_blank())

+print(gg)